Feature Design

 Split-screen view to manage uploads and form

-Simple CHW interaction available to confirm or edit autofilled information
+Simple CHW interaction to confirm or edit autofilled information

 Status signifiers to guide process, aided by tooltip